Brazilian state of Amapa suffers a power blackout for days

 In several markets in the capital, there were long lines to buy bottled water and candles.
 In many establishments, the products were sold out.
 At gasoline stations, dozens of cars waited to fill up their cars, fearing a shortage.
 Authorities are seeking to sustain power supply to ailing hospitals with generators.

-Waldez Góes, governor of Amapa, said he expects supply to be partially restored over the weekend.
-The total repair work would take up to a month, according to Góes.
+Bento Albuquerque, the mines and energy minister, said Friday he expects supply to be fully restored in 10 days.
 Amapa’s sole high-voltage transmission line connected the state to the national grid in 2015.
 The fire caused the disconnection of Amapa from the regional line and two hydroelectric plants, the state government said.

-Brazil’s government has launched an investigation into the causes of the incident, mines and energy minister Bento Albuquerque said.
+Brazil’s government has launched an investigation into the causes of the incident, mines and energy minister said.